amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 Also vertical shift done to simulate driving up or down the slope of the track.

 ### 4- Using left and right camera images
-Choosing randomly left and right images, adding a small angle .25 to the left camera and subtract a small angle of 0.25 from the right camera.
+Choosing randomly left and right images, adding a small angle .3 to the left camera and subtract a small angle of 0.25 from the right camera.
 That will help to teach he model to correct the car to move from the left and right to the center of the track.

 ###  Preprocessing
 Cropped sample images to not feed unused features to the model like the horizon and the car’s hood, then resize then to 64x64 pixels square image.
+Input image was split to HSV planes before been passed to the network.

 ## Model
 Model architecture is built on NVIDIA’s model implemented in keras with Tensorflow backend.
 The model consists of 9 layers: a normalization layer, 5 convolutional layers and 3 fully connected layers.
-Converse to the Nvidia model, input image was 64x64 pixels square image.
-Aggressive dropout 0.5 has been added after every layer to avoid overfitting and make the model general enough with driving rules.
+Converse to the Nvidia model, input image was 64x64 pixels square image (HSV planes).
+Dropout 0.5 has been added after every layer to avoid overfitting and make the model general enough with driving rules.
 An Adam optimizer was used for optimization and ELU for activation functions.

 ![alt text](nvidia.png)